-MICA partners with Parkhurst Dining Services to operate 4 dining facilities on campus: Meyerhoff House's Dining Hall, the Gateway Cafe, Java Corner, and Cafe Doris.
+MICA partners with Parkhurst Dining Services to operate 4 dining facilities on campus: Meyerhoff House's Dining Hall, Glace Grill, Java Corner, and Cafe Doris.

 This section contains information about tuition, fees, room, board, and financial options and policies.
 We believe that students, their families, and the College can work together to ensure the excellence of MICA.
 To meet the costs of a quality education, MICA offers financial options to meet a variety of needs.
 Together we are jointly investing in the future of each student at MICA.